Tinambac: History

 Its establishment as a separate municipality occurred during the latter part of the 18th century and this was known as the mission post of Himoragat.
-In 1829 when the Spanish administration divided the province of Camarines Sur into four districts, Tinambac fall under the District of Isarog.
+In 1829 when the Spanish administration divided the province of Camarines Sur into four districts, Tinambac fell under the District of Isarog.

-A church was built atop a hill which still stands at present where the residents of this simple town give way to the celebration of its fiesta every 17th day of May.
-St. Pascual Baylon is the patron saint of this town.

 Geography

 Barangays

-Tinambac is politically subdivided into 45 barangays.
+Tinambac is politically subdivided into 44 barangays.
+Each barangay consists of puroks and some have sitios.